holoviz/param/doc/upgrade_guide.md

 ```

-To make this work as expected, we have overriden `Parameter.__getattribute__` to detect whether the attribute value as been set to something that is not `Undefined`, and if not fall back to returning the default value declared in `_slot_defaults`:
+To make Parameter attributes  work as expected, we have overridden `Parameter.__getattribute__` to detect whether the attribute value has been set to something that is not `Undefined`, and if not, to fall back to returning the default value declared in `_slot_defaults`:

 ```python
 print(CustomParameter(some_attribute=0).some_attribute)